- Learning Management

 Sacramento State launched a pilot program with faculty interested in using the plagiarism prevention resources from Turnitin.
 The Center for Teaching and Learning (CTL) and Academic Information Technology (AIT) teams of ATCS are conducting the pilot where the faculty will use the Turnitin website to review assignment submissions by students for their courses.

-Later in the fall or early spring semester we anticipate that Turnitin will be integrated into SacCT (Blackboard) and become available for all faculty members.
+Later this year we anticipate that Turnitin will be integrated into SacCT (Blackboard) and become available for all faculty members.
+If you wish to use Turnitin before that time, please complete and submit the Request Form.

 - Why Use Turnitin?